National Star in Wales

 Other information

-We have strong links with the Mamhilad Business Park and currently operate a snacks delivery service to the local businesses, helping students to improve their communication, work and numeracy skills.
+We have strong links with the Mamhilad Business Park and currently operate a snack delivery service to the local businesses, helping students to improve their communication, work and numeracy skills.

 Prospectus Request